-- A: Exterran Holdings will distribute one share of our common stock for every two shares of Exterran Holdings common stock outstanding as of the record date for the distribution.
-Approximately 34.7 million shares of our common stock will be distributed in the spin-off, based upon the number of shares of Exterran Holdings common stock outstanding on June 30, 2015 and that we expect will remain outstanding on , 2015, the record date for the spin-off.
+A: Exterran Holdings will distribute one share of our common stock for every shares of Exterran Holdings common stock outstanding as of the record date for the distribution.
+Approximately million shares of our common stock will be distributed in the spin-off, based upon the number of shares of Exterran Holdings common stock outstanding on , 2015.
 The shares of our common stock to be distributed by Exterran Holdings will constitute all of the issued and outstanding shares of our common stock at the closing of the spin-off.
-For more information on the shares being distributed in the spin-off, please read "Description of Capital Stock." - Q: What is the record date for the spin-off, and when will the spin-off occur? - A: The record date is , 2015, and ownership is determined as of 5:00 p.m., New York City time, on that date.
-Shares of our common stock will be distributed on , 2015, which we refer to as the distribution date. - Q: As a holder of shares of Exterran Holdings common stock as of the record date, what do I have to do to participate in the spin-off? - A: Nothing.
-You will receive one share of our common stock for every two shares of Exterran Holdings common stock held as of the record date and retained through the distribution date.
+For more information on the shares being distributed in the spin-off, please read "Description of Capital Stock."

+Q: What is the record date for the spin-off, and when will the spin-off occur?

+A: The record date is , 2015, and ownership is determined as of 5:00 p.m., New York City time, on that date.
+Shares of our common stock will be distributed on , 2015, which we refer to as the distribution date.

+Q: As a holder of shares of Exterran Holdings common stock as of the record date, what do I have to do to participate in the spin-off?

+A: Nothing.
+You will receive one share of our common stock for every shares of Exterran Holdings common stock held as of the record date and retained through the distribution date.
 You may also participate in the spin-off if you purchase Exterran Holdings common stock in the "regular way" market and retain your Exterran Holdings shares through the distribution date.
-Please read "The Spin-Off-Trading of Exterran Holdings Common Stock After the Record Date and Prior to the Distribution." - Q: If I sell my shares of Exterran Holdings common stock before or on the distribution date, will I still be entitled to receive shares of Exterran Corporation common stock in the spin-off? - A: If you sell your shares of Exterran Holdings common stock prior to or on the distribution date, you will also be selling your right to receive shares of our common stock.
+Please read "The Spin-Off-Trading of Exterran Holdings Common Stock After the Record Date and Prior to the Distribution."

+Q: If I sell my shares of Exterran Holdings common stock before or on the distribution date, will I still be entitled to receive shares of Exterran Corporation common stock in the spin-off?

+A: If you sell your shares of Exterran Holdings common stock prior to or on the distribution date, you will also be selling your right to receive shares of our common stock.
 See "The Spin-Off-Trading of Exterran Holdings Common Stock After the Record Date and Prior to the Distribution."
 You are encouraged to consult with your broker or financial advisor regarding the specific implications of selling your Exterran Holdings common stock prior to or on the distribution date.